Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/data-source.md

 Topics are stored in appointed data source.

 :::caution
-Data source is only available for `Super Admin`.
+Data source is available for `Super Admin` only.
 :::

 :::caution